 8. Sacks: On Omni-relevance and the Layered Texture of Interaction

-9. Membership Categories and the Sequential Multimodal Organisation of Actions: Walking, Perceiving, and Taking in Material-spatial Ecologies
+9. Membership Categorization and the Sequential Multimodal Organisation of Action: Walking, Perceiving, and Talking in Material-spatial Ecologies

-10. Revisiting Sacks’ Work on Greetings: the "First Position" for Greetings
+10. Revisiting Sacks’s Work on Greetings: the "First Position" for Greetings

 11. Sacks, Silence, and Self-(de)selection